 Following are some of the other ways your organisation could partner with Raise:

-Sponsor one Raise mentoring program for 10-15 mentoring matches
+Sponsor a Raise mentoring program for 10-15 mentoring matches

-Sponsor an employee engagement partnership with Raise where your employees would mentor either in one of our six-month community programs or in one of our one-day, in-office programs and receive comprehensive mentor training in the office.
+Sponsor an employee engagement partnership with Raise where your employees would mentor either in one of our six-month community programs or in one of our one-day, in-office programs and receive comprehensive mentor training in the office for your staff team

 Being a smaller non profit organisation means that any help you can provide will make a very real and tangible impact on our ability to reach young people.